open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

-# Sampling Threshold Propagation in TraceState
+# Consistent Probability Sampling with Support for Arbitrary Sampling Rates

 ## Abstract